hillsoftware/sv06/README.md

 ## The following steps are for UBL or bi-linear versions
 * Do a test print now before trying x-twist.
 This is to see if the UBL or bilinear leveling is enough to compensate for your issues with first layers and such before even trying the x-twist.
 Make sure you have proper startup g-code to use the UBL or bi-linear mesh as mentioned below.
 * If your print is good.
 Congratulations and happy printing.
 * If it didn’t help enough, go ahead and run X-Twist.
-Configuration / Advanced / Probe Wizard / X-Twist
+Configuration / Advanced / Probe Offsets / X-Twist
 * IMPORTANT !
 Rerun your UBL or bi-linear mesh after doing the X-Twist ( the twist doesn’t modify existing mesh data, if modifies future probed points as the UBL or bi-linear leveling does its thing )
 * Save settings / Do a test print
 * If your print is good, happy printing.
 If not, come on to the SV06 Facebook group and let us know.
 Pictures, detail, data, etc can help us in possibly identifying your issue and seeing if we can improve the firmware.